shadikmahamudsohan/independent-service-provider-website/README.md

 # Independent BD Doctor

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [https://independent-service-prov-f2cb2.web.app](https://independent-service-prov-f2cb2.web.app).

 ## About this website:
 * This is a website about an independent services of a doctor.